cph-cachet/carp.sensing-flutter/carp_mobile_sensing/README.md

   StudyDeploymentStatus status =
       await CAMSDeploymentService().createStudyDeployment(protocol);

+  ...

-  // now ready to get the device deployment configuration for this phone CAMSMasterDeviceDeployment deployment = await CAMSDeploymentService()
+  // you can get the device deployment configuration for this phone....
+  // ... but this is rarely needed - see below CAMSMasterDeviceDeployment deployment = await CAMSDeploymentService()
       .getDeviceDeployment(status.studyDeploymentId);